SylviaOne/Repo-hub/README.md

-## What did the digital clock say to the grandfather clock?
-Look, no hands!
+## What did the grape do when he got stepped on?
+He let out a little wine.